prof-rossetti/georgetown-opim-243-201901/notes/python/packages/spotipy.md

 > }
 > ```
 >
-> Either move or delete this file, or ignore it from version control by adding an entry like `.cache-*` to your repository's ".gitignore" file.
+> Since this file contains secret credentials, ignore it from version control by adding an entry like `.cache-*` to your repository's ".gitignore" file.

 After setting these additional environment variables, you should be able to issue requests on behalf of the user (see the provided `get_playlists()` function below).